puolival/multipy/README.md

 <img src="./multipy/scripts/fig1.png" alt="fwer" style="display: block; margin-left: auto; margin-right: auto;" />

+## News

+* MultiPy is presented in the Tool of the month seminar (<a href="https://blogs.helsinki.fi/ils-blogs/category/tool-of-the-month-tom/">abstract</a>) at the University of Helsinki, Finland (30th May 2018)

+* MultiPy is presented as a poster in the Neuronal circuit dynamics across scales and species <a href="https://www.helsinki.fi/en/conferences/neuronal-circuit-dynamics-across-scales-and-species">symposium</a> at Helsinki, Finland (3-4th May 2018)

 ## Installation

 Install the software manually to get the latest version.
 The pip version is